Ukrainian National Assembly – Ukrainian People's Self-Defence: Transnistria

 During the Transnistria War, UNA-UNSO members fought with Transnistrian separatists against Moldovan government forces, purportedly in defence of Transnistria's large ethnic Ukrainian minority.
 Over 50 UNSO members were awarded the Defender of Transnistria Order.

-Georgian civil war
+War in Abkhazia

-In 1993, UNA-UNSO sent volunteers to the Abkhaz–Georgian conflict against Abkhaz separatists.
+In 1993, UNA-UNSO sent volunteers to the War in Abkhazia to support Georgia against Abkhaz separatists.
 The UNA-UNSO Argo unit joined the Georgian side against Russian-backed Abkhaz forces, and some volunteers joined the Sokhumi Battalion of the Marine Infantry Forces of Georgia.
 A CPT Ustym squad prevented an amphibious assault of Russian forces near Sokhumi, sinking a Russian military motorboat.
 Seven UNSO members died near Sokhumi, and 30 members received the Order of Vakhtang Gorgasali medal.
-The UNA-UNSO units did not lose a battle in the civil war.
+The UNA-UNSO units did not lose a battle in the war.